-In order to ensure the safety of all the children in care when they are picked up, the following procedures will be administered:
+In order to ensure the safety of all the children in care when they are picked up, the following procedures will be follow:

-- · When a child is picked up from the daycare, a staff member will sign them out. - When a parent or designated pick up person picks up a child, it is their responsibility to inform a staff member that their child is leaving the classroom. - If a child is being picked up from school, it is the pick-up person's responsibility to inform the day care room teacher. - Only authorized persons on the child's pick up list will be allowed to pick up the child (I.D... will be required). - If a child is sick at school (during school hours) the school is responsible for calling the parents and the child needs to be picked up from school; the daycare needs to be notified when this occurs.
+- When a child is picked up from the day care, a staff member will sign them out. - When a parent or designated pick up person picks up a child, it is their responsibility to inform a staff member that their child is leaving the classroom. - If a child is being picked up from school, it is the pick-up person's responsibility to inform the day care room teacher. - Only authorized persons on the child's pick up list will be allowed to pick up the child (I.D... will be required). - If a child is sick at school (during school hours) the school is responsible for calling the parents and the child needs to be picked up from school; the day care needs to be notified when this occurs.

 - If a child is ill in our care, a staff member will call the parent and inform them as to how their child is doing.
-If the illness is contagious then the child will be separated from the rest of the children and the parent will be asked to make arrangements to have the child picked up immediately. - Your pick up person must be: At least 13 years of age to pick up school age children and 16 years to pick up preschool children at our School Age location At least 16 years of age at our Infant/Toddler and Toddler/Preschool location There is a late fee policy in place (Please check late fee policy).
+If the illness is contagious then the child will be separated from the rest of the children and the parent will be asked to make arrangements to have the child picked up immediately. - Your pick up person must be at least 13 years of age to pick up school age children (JK/SK) and 16 years old to pick up infant, toddler, and preschool children.
+There is a late fee policy in place (Please check late fee policy)